Making Nice, Knowing Better, Doing Nothing

 Second, speaking out at a school that has not already internalized a common commitment to excellence is met with sanctions.
 So even if the productive and potentially influential person has some sense of obligation other than to him or herself, there may be a price to pay.
 (Of course, isn’t the baseline measure of ethical conduct the willingness to pay that price?)
 One is the threat that the faculty member will be described as “not a good colleague” when higher-ranked schools express interest.
 This has always been the black ball for decanal candidates, but it seems to be the black ball for faculty hires as well.
 The result is very “careful” people.
 In fact, good advice for an ambitious scholar is to avoid controversy – even if on the side of righting an injustice – at any cost.
 The second sanction is internal social exclusion.

 The productive but weak must respond to these sanctions or forget about moving up or being invited to the latest faculty cocktail party.
-Many professors I have observed who could have influence just cannot do it when anything is on the line that may get in the way of personal, professional and social ambitions.

 There is an ironic twist to this.
 If a higher-ranked school actually is thinking about hiring a promising scholar or a dean, what are they getting if the candidate has pleased or even attempted to please everyone at his or her captured, mediocre, self-dealing, and underachieving school?